 1. Young Hens Will Often Bleed When They Start Laying Eggs.

-The most common reason for hens to lay a bloody egg is when a young hen first starts laying eggs.
-Usually, her reproductive tract isn’t used to passing eggs and she may break a blood vessel laying eggs.
+The most common reason for a bloody chicken egg is when a young hen first starts laying eggs.
+Usually, her reproductive tract isn’t used to passing eggs, and she may break a blood vessel laying eggs.

-This may happen on the first few eggs, or it may occur early in her egg-laying after she has already laid non-bloody eggs.
-A new hen’s eggs will vary by size and larger eggs can cause her to bleed.
+This may happen on the first few eggs or occur early in her egg-laying after she has already laid non-bloody eggs.
+A new hen’s eggs will vary by size, and larger eggs can cause her to bleed.

 Solutions for young hens laying bloody eggs:

-- Allow the hen to continue to lay and if the bloody eggs go away after 3 or 4, everything is good!
+- Allow the hen to continue to lay; if the bloody eggs go away after 3 or 4, everything is good!

 - Apply vaseline to the vent area to make it easier for her to lay eggs

-Larger than normal eggs, rough shelled eggs, and thin eggs can also cause bleeding in hens.
+Larger than ordinary eggs, rough-shelled eggs, and thin eggs can also cause bleeding in hens.
 Irregular calcium in a hen’s diet can cause rough eggs that tear at the insides of the reproductive tract, oviduct, and cloaca.

 Check the bloody egg and feel if it feels rough.
-If it does, this is likely the cause of the egg being bloody.
+If it does, this is likely the egg’s bloody cause.
 It also means that your hen needs greater access to calcium.
 Supplement their diet with oyster shells to provide the needed calcium.